quantopian/zipline/docs/source/install.rst

 The last step will install this project from source, giving you the ability to debug zipline-trader's code.

+Installing zipline is a bit complicated, and therefore installing zipline-trader.
-There are two reasons for zipline-trader installation additional complexity:
+There are two reasons for zipline installation additional complexity:

 1. Zipline ships several C extensions that require access to the CPython C API.
    In order to build the C extensions, ``pip`` needs access to the CPython